lennox-codes/lennox-codes/README.md

 - 🔭 I’m currently working on a personal project

-- 🌱 I’m currently learning Nodejs, Expressjs and MongoDB
+- 🌱 I’m currently learning React

 - ⚡ Fun fact: My favorite colors are blue and grey.